 By the end of the programme, participants will be able to:

 The course will run for eight weeks from 25 October to 17 December 2021, and will meet live once per week.
+The online live sessions are planned on Thursdays from 15:00 to 17:00.
 After the course is finished, participants will have until 1 February 2022 to complete the final assignment.

 In addition to the weekly live sessions hosted via Zoom, this interactive online programme is comprised of pre-recorded mini-lectures; ‘e-tivities’ (small online tasks); reading and reacting to discussions on the course discussion board; completing mandatory readings; and engaging in peer review and receiving tutor feedback.
 Most of the communication will be asynchronous, and participants will only need to be online at fixed times for the live weekly Zoom sessions.